$S^3$: Sign-Sparse-Shift Reparametrization for Effective Training of Low-bit Shift Networks: Training Low-bit Networks

+By observing Equation \eqref{eq:Backward}, we can see that the gradient information $\frac{\partial \text{Loss}}{\partial x_{1}^{l+1}}$ propagating from $x_{1}^{l+1}$ to $x_{0}^{l}$ vanishes in two distinct situations: i) the corresponding derivative of ReLU is zero. (i.e. the neuron is not activated), and ii) the corresponding weight $W_{10}^{l}$ is zero.
+Both scenarios lead to a gradient information loss, and ultimately cause inferior performance even after training convergence.
+The situation i) is widely known as the Dying ReLU issue caused by the sparse derivative of ReLU.
+Several ReLU-variants \cite{maas2013rectifier, he2015delving} with non-sparse derivatives are developed as remedies.

-As the first step we motivate \Sthree technique on a ternary network and then generalize it further for higher bit shift networks.
-The ternary quantizer function \eqref{eq:quantizer} contributes to issue i) by mapping a portion of non-zero full-precision weights $w$ to the exact zero value $\wter = Q(w)$.
+The VGP caused by the quantizer is similar to the dying ReLU issue.
+As the first step, we motivate \Sthree technique on a ternary network and then generalize it further for higher bit shift networks.
+The ternary quantizer function \eqref{eq:quantizer} contributes to situation ii) by mapping a portion of non-zero full-precision weights $w$ to the exact zero value $\wter = Q(w)$.
 This leads to a smaller $\ell_{0}$ norm for the discrete weight term $\wter$ compared to its full-precision counterpart $w, \lVert Q(\wb) \rVert_{0} \leq \lVert \wb \rVert_{0}.$ Shift networks exchange the costly multiplication operation with cheap shift operation, so inherently it is a non-uniform quantized network and faces the same problem.
 The VGP caused by the quantizer is the main optimization difficulty in training shift neural networks as well.
 This issue appears more severely in low-bit networks which include fewer quantized range with higher sparsity rate.